ananyahacks/social-media-engagement-analysis/README.md

 This design enables multi-table JOINs and modular analysis.
 Schema creation and setup queries are available in `sql/schema_and_setup.sql`.

 ## Key Business Questions
-- Which platforms drive the highest average engagement?
+- Which platforms drive the highest average engagement and sustained performance over time?
-- Which content topic categories perform best?
+- Which content topic categories consistently perform best in terms of engagement?
-- How does sentiment impact engagement rates?
+- How does user sentiment and emotional tone impact engagement rates?
-- Does higher toxicity correlate with lower engagement?
+- Does higher toxicity correlate with lower user engagement and growth?
-- What is the overall engagement health of the platform?
+- How has overall engagement changed over time, and are there signs of growth or decline?
+- Which days and time periods show the strongest engagement performance?
+- Are high-impression posts effectively converting reach into meaningful engagement?

 ## Analysis Approach
 KPI and performance analysis queries are implemented using multi-table JOINs and aggregations in:

 - `sql/02_kpi_analysis.sql`

-These queries evaluate engagement trends by platform, topic category, and sentiment attributes.

-## Key Insights (Work in Progress)
-Insights will be finalized as additional analysis is completed.
-Initial findings focus on platform-level engagement differences and sentiment-driven performance patterns.
+- `sql/03_time_and_growth_analysis.sql`

+The analysis evaluates engagement performance across platforms and content categories, and examines how sentiment and toxicity attributes impact overall engagement.
+Time-based queries are used to assess growth trends and changes in engagement patterns over time.

 ## Tools & Technologies
 - MySQL